nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 ### Viewing help : `help`

+You can look for help by typing `help`.
-Shows a message explaining how to access the help page.
+You will see a message explaining how to access the help page.

 ![help message](images/helpMessage.png =600x)